LeviHarrison/fios-exporter/README.md

 `--host`: The address to your router (optional).
 Default: https://myfiosgateway.com

 `--port`: The port where the metrics are hosted (optional).
-Default: 2100
+Default: 2190

 ### Docker (recomended):

 CLI:

-`docker run -d -p 2100:2100 ghcr.io/leviharrison/fios-exporter:v1.1 --password=<you_password>`
+`docker run -d -p 2190:2190 ghcr.io/leviharrison/fios-exporter:v1.1 --password=<your_password>`

 Docker compose: